aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/formulas/work-with-formulas/_index.md

 > *Pro tip:* `CreateTestProjectWithCustomField()` is a helper method that builds a minimal schedule and registers an extended attribute ready for formula assignment.

 ### Step 2: Define an Extended Attribute (Add Custom Field)
-Next, we **define extended attribute** – essentially the custom field – and give it a friendly alias.
+Next, we **define an extended attribute** – essentially the custom field – and give it a friendly alias.
 This is where we **add custom field** logic.

 ```java
 ExtendedAttributeDefinition attr = project.getExtendedAttributes().get(0);